Machanga/lux-group-9/README.md

 2. Setup and installations.
 3. Prerequisites.
 4. Technologies used.
-5. Known bugs.
-6. Licensing and copyright information.'
+5. Licensing and copyright information.'

 #### Link of Demo
 hhttps://machanga.github.io/lux-group-9/